Kilometers and Kilometers

 Kilometers and Kilometers is an Indian Malayalam-language comedy-drama road movie directed by Jeo Baby.
 The film is jointly produced by Tovino Thomas, Ramshi Ahamed, Anto Joseph and Sinu Sidharth, under the banner of Anto Joseph Film Company and Ramshi Ahamed Productions.
 The film starring Tovino Thomas, Joju George, India Jarvis, Sidhartha Siva and Basil Joseph, is a road film that follows the story of an American lady (played by Jarvis) who sets out on a journey with a man from Kottayam (played by Thomas).
 The title of the film refers to a popular dialogue from the 1986 film Mazha Peyyunnu Maddalam Kottunnu starring Mohanlal and directed by Priyadarshan.

 Initially scheduled to be released on 12 March 2020, the film was indefinitely postponed due to the COVID-19 pandemic.
-The movie was finally released worldwide on 31 August 2020 (during Thiruvonam) through the general entertainment channel, Asianet.
+The movie was finally released worldwide on 31 August 2020 (during Thiruvonam) through Asianet.